 To complain about an NHS service – such as a hospital, GP or dentist – you should complain to the person or organisation.
 For example if it's a complaint about your doctor, you could complain to the surgery.

-If you don't want to complain directly or your complaint hasn't been resolved, contact your local health board.
+If you do not want to make a direct complaint or your complaint has not been resolved, contact your local NHS health board or special NHS board.

 Help with complaints